Eastern Medal

 The Eastern Medal (Ostmedaille), officially the Winter Battle in the East 1941–42 Medal (Medaille Winterschlacht im Osten 1941/42), was a military award of the Wehrmacht which was created by ordinance of Adolf Hitler on 26 May 1942.

 The Eastern Medal was awarded to any member of the Wehrmacht or Waffen-SS who served on the German Eastern Front during the winter campaign, within the period from 15 November 1941 to 15 April 1942.
 It was also awarded posthumously to any service member who died in the line of duty within the Soviet Union.
-It was wryly called the Frozen Meat Medal or the "Order of the Frozen Flesh" (Gefrierfleischorden).
+It was called the Frozen Meat Medal or the "Order of the Frozen Flesh" (Gefrierfleischorden).
+Due to its appearance there was the rhyme "Black as the frozen fingers, white as the snow all around the red army" Schwarz wie die Finger, weiß wie der Schnee und rundherum die Rote Armee.)

 Criteria

 Wehrmacht personnel qualified for the Eastern Medal after a minimum of 14 days in active combat; 30 air combat sorties; 60 days continuous of service in a combat zone; being wounded or suffering a "frozen limb", severe enough to warrant the issue of a Wound Badge, and it could be awarded posthumously.

 On 20 January 1943, official qualification for the Eastern Medal was extended to include both male and female combatant and non-combatant personnel in the Wehrmacht.
 Also, foreign members of Wehrmacht units; personnel killed or missing in action and civilians working under Wehrmacht control, including those involved in construction and road building.
 Geographic limits were placed on the award of east of Ukraine and Ostland or in the Finland area, east of the original 1940 Russo/Finnish border.
 The Eastern Medal was officially decommissioned by the Oberkommando der Wehrmacht (High Command of the Armed Forces) (OKW) on 4 September 1944.